zaocan666/CLAP/README.md

 * utils: needed function for the implementation.

 ## requirements
-the needed libraries are in requirements.txt
+the needed libraries are in requirements.txt.

 ## dataset preparation:
 The preparation of the PolyMNIST, MNIST-SVHN-TEXT, CelebA datasets follows https://github.com/thomassutter/MoPoE.